awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 |-- ota
 ```

 When `managedRespawn` is set to `true`, the OTA update agent checks the `/greengrass-root/usr/scripts` directory for these scripts before and after the software update\.
 If the scripts don't exist, the update fails\.
+AWS IoT Greengrass does not validate the contents of these scripts\.
+As a best practice, verify that your scripts function correctly and issue appropriate exit codes for errors\.

 **For OTA updates of the AWS IoT Greengrass Core software:**
 + Before starting the update, the agent runs the `ggc_pre_update.sh` script\.
 Use this script for commands that need to run before the OTA update agent starts the AWS IoT Greengrass Core software update, such as to back up data or stop any running processes\.
 The following example shows a simple script to stop the Greengrass daemon\.